Rushikesh1234/Firstclub-membership-service/README.md

 ---

-## 📐 Architecture & Senior Engineering Design Decisions
+## 📐 Architectural Decisions

 ### 1. The Strategy Design Pattern (Tier Eligibility Engine)
-* **The Decision**: Rather than embedding endless conditional `if-else` blocks inside our core service layer to validate if a user qualifies for a tier upgrade, we implemented an extensible **Strategy Pattern** linked via a master `TierEligibilityStrategy` interface.
+* **The Decision**: Rather than embedding endless conditional `if-else` blocks inside our core service layer to validate if a user qualifies for a tier upgrade, I implemented an extensible **Strategy Pattern** linked via a master `TierEligibilityStrategy` interface.
 * **The Thought Process**: Hardcoded business thresholds limit long-term agility.
 By isolating `OrderCountStrategy`, `OrderValueStrategy`, and `CohortEligibilityStrategy` into decoupled stateless components, our application strictly adheres to the **Open-Closed Principle (SOLID)**.
 Introducing future rules (e.g., Geo-location restrictions or referral milestones) requires creating a new strategy class without rewriting existing code.

 ### 2. Out-of-Band Async Processing via Kafka